learn-co-curriculum/dsc-central-limit-theorem/README.md

 ## Objectives
 You will be able to:
+* Describe how the central limit theorem is related to sampling
-* Demonstrate practical understanding of the Central Limit Theorem and how it can be used for parameter estimation
+* Describe how the central limit theorem can be used for parameter estimation

 ## What does the Central Limit Theorem stand for?

-The central limit theorem states that under many conditions, independent random variables summed together will converge to a normal distribution as the number of variables increases.
+The central limit theorem states that, under many conditions, independent random variables summed together will converge to a normal distribution as the number of variables increases.
 This becomes very useful for applying statistical logic to sample statistics in order to estimate population parameters.
 For example, as we saw in the previous lecture, the averages of samples will form a normal distribution.
 We can then use this information to put further bounds on our estimates of the population.
 We can also use this information to estimate the probability of samples taking on extreme values that deviate from the population mean.

 For example, let's say that we know the mean and standard deviation of asthma rates in the United States.
 If we then take a sample from a specific city and find that the mean of this sample is substantially lower than that of the overall population, we may be interested in questions such as "what is the probability that this was just caused by random chance in sampling?"
 If the probability is exceedingly low, we have further reason to believe that this city has higher rates of asthma and that its population is statistically different then that of the general population.